Laurin Lyman Williams: World War II

 During World War II, Williams served in Europe, first as commander of the 102nd Infantry Division's 405th Infantry Regiment, and later as assistant division commander of the 29th Infantry Division.

 Post-World War II

 After World War II, Williams served the Intelligence Group of the Army's European Command.

+In 1949 June Williams was appointed comptroller of SCAP.

 Korean War

 General Williams served as comptroller of the U.S. Army's Far East Command from 1949 to 1952.

 Post-Korean War

 From 1953 to 1954, Williams served as Assistant Comptroller of the Army.
 General Williams served as Comptroller of the Army from 1955 to 1957.

 In early 1957, Williams was assigned to the Sixth United States Army at the Presidio, where he served until his retirement in June of that year.

 Awards and decorations

 Williams received the Distinguished Service Medal.
 He was also a recipient of the Silver Star.
 In addition, he was presented the Legion of Merit, two Bronze Stars, and the Purple Heart.